moikas-code/moikas-ditherer/README.md

 # MOIKA DITHERER

-Free app for dithering and creative FX, created by Warren Gates and available for macOS, Linux and Windows.
+Free app for dithering and creative FX, created by Moikas and available for macOS, Linux and Windows.

 ## Download